MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 For the Microsoft 365 Apps application, the deployment type includes the following:

-- The path of the shared folder that contains the Office Deployment Tool, your configuration.xml file, and the Microsoft 365 Apps installation files that you downloaded from the Internet.
+- The path of the shared folder that contains the Office Deployment Tool, your configuration.xml file, and the Microsoft 365 Apps installation files that you downloaded from the internet.
 For example, \\\\server1\share1.

 - The command line that gets the Office Deployment Tool to start the installation of Microsoft 365 Apps.